jasalcido/tjbot-heptathalon/README.md

 In addition to the Watson Conversation, Speech to Text, and Text to Speech services, this recipe also leveraged code from the [Make Your Robot Respond to Emotions Using Watson](https://github.com/ibmtjbot/tjbot/tree/master/recipes/sentiment_analysis) recipe for Tone Analysis logic, the [Use Your Voice to Control a Light with Watson](https://github.com/ibmtjbot/tjbot/tree/master/recipes/speech_to_text) recipe for LED logic (I prefer pulse to shine, beware of deprecation), and the [TJVision by Victor Dibia](https://github.com/victordibia/tjvision) featured recipe for visual recognition logic.

 Here are the essential steps:
- 1) Create instances of the following Watson Cognitive Services on the IBM Cloud:
+ 1) Create (or reuse) instances of the following Watson Cognitive Services on the IBM Cloud:
     -- Conversation
     -- Speech to Text
     -- Text to Speech